Skip to main content

 The Environmental Permitting (England and Wales) Regulations 2010 provided an update to this and the Environmental permitting guidance: Core guidance is available on the gov.uk website.

 Environmental permitting covers any activity that could pollute the air, water or land, increase flood risk or adversely affect land drainage.
-In the context of biomass for energy and woodfuel, this includes burning any form of biomass or wood categorized as a waste, disposal of the products of combustion (such as ash), or the transport or storage of material classified as waste.
+In the context of biomass for energy and woodfuel, this includes burning any form of biomass or wood categorised as a waste, disposal of the products of combustion (such as ash), or the transport or storage of material classified as waste.

 An Environmental Permit is also required for specific classes of “installation” that produces potentially harmful substances, including incineration and co-incineration plant with or without energy generation.
 If classified as a Part A(1) activity then it is regulated by the Environment Agency; if Part A(2) or Part B then by the local authority.
 Part A(1) covers burning any fuel in an appliance with a rated thermal input (or aggregated output from all appliances on a site) of 50 MW or more and guidance is available from DEFRA: Environmental Permitting Guidance – Core guidance.
 Part A(2) applies to specific activities, not combustion processes.
 Part B covers burning any fuel in an appliance with a net rated thermal input of 20 MW or more, but less than 50 MW, and also burning waste oil in an appliance of less than 3 MW.
 Guidance on Part A(2) and Part B installations is also available.